MichelFR/MqDockerUp/README.md

 Mqtt Docker Updater (MqDockerUp) is a tool for updating Docker containers.
 It provides an easy way to check for updates and publish changes to a MQTT broker.
 The goal of this project is to provide an easy and seamless way of updating containers.

-In the future, it may also be a tool for updating Home Assistant, making it as easy as updating Hass.IO.
+  In the future, it may also be a tool for updating `Home Assistant Container`, making it as easy as updating Hass.IO.
 The plan is to implement Home Assistant discovery and Home Assistant UpdateEntities support to allow for a single click update in the Home Assistant UI.

 The project is open-source and any help is welcome.
 It is also planned to containerize MqDockerUp itself in the future.